Are you looking for the most powerful and effective hard surface moss killer you can buy in the United Kingdom?

 It’s very stubborn and difficult to remove.
 Even powerful pressure washers struggle to remove this growth.

-BAC 50 and other similar chemicals will kill lichen but it takes time for the dead matter to detach itself from the tile/patio.
+This and other chemicals of similar strength will kill lichen but it takes time for the dead matter to detach itself from the tile/patio.

 Just because the organism is dead, doesn’t mean it will suddenly disappear.